ludwigwinkler/pytorch_MCMC/README.md

 The focus lies on four core ingredients to MCMC with corresponding routines:

 - `MCMC.src.MCMC_ProbModel` : Probabilistic wrapper around your model providing a uniform interface
-- `MCMC.src.MCMC_Chain` : Markov Chain for storing samples
+- `MCMC.src.MCMC_Chain` : Markov Chain for storing samples√
 - `MCMC.src.MCMC_Optim` : MCMC_Optim parent class for handling parameters
 - `MCMC.src.MCMC_Sampler`: Sampler that binds it all together